camtauxe/futz-example-pong/README.md

 **THIS IS STILL IN DEVELOPMENT**

-This is an example of a simple game of PONG implemented in FUTZ
+This is an example of a simple game of Pong implemented in FUTZ

 ## How to use